 Ex.
 5.3 – Neutralisation

 Acids and bases are chemically opposite substances.
 So, when an acid is mixed with a base, they neutralise (or cancel) the effect of each other.
 When an acid solution and a base solution are mixed in suitable amounts, both the acidic nature of the acid and the basic nature of the base are destroyed.
 The resulting solution is neither acidic nor basic.
-So, the reaction between an acid and base is known as neutralisation.
+So, the reaction between an acid and a base is known as neutralisation.
 In the process of neutralisation, salt and water are produced with the evolution of heat.